The Bloat

 I will never have a day where this will be my top priority.
 I will never care enough to put it on the roadmap, will never sneak an hour at night to get it polished.

-The most I can do is fire away one of the myriad template deslop prompts I routinely have at the ready and pray it smooths things over rather than slap another over-engineered patch on top.
+The most I can do is fire away one of the myriad template deslop prompts I routinely have at the ready and pray it smooths things over rather than slaps another over-engineered patch on top.

 This is the right call, but it does not make me happy.